mcyph/speedysvc/README.rst

     breaking changes to the API.

 This module provides low-latency, high-throughput interprocess queues using `shared memory`_.
-It allows for basic client/server iterprocess method calls using these queues, with multiple server workers serving multiple clients.
+It allows for basic client/server interprocess method calls using these queues, with multiple server workers serving multiple clients.
 It is released under the MIT License.